dotnet/EntityFramework.Docs/entity-framework/core/dbcontext-configuration/index.md

 There are common mistakes that can inadvertently cause concurrent access on the same `DbContext` instance:

-### Forgetting to await the completion of an asynchronous operation before starting any other operation on the same DbContext
+### Asynchronous operation pitfalls

 Asynchronous methods enable EF Core to initiate operations that access the database in a non-blocking way.
 But if a caller does not await the completion of one of these methods, and proceeds to perform other operations on the `DbContext`, the state of the `DbContext` can be, (and very likely will be) corrupted.

 Always await EF Core asynchronous methods immediately.

-### Implicitly sharing DbContext instances across multiple threads via dependency injection
+### Implicitly sharing DbContext instances via dependency injection

 The [`AddDbContext`](/dotnet/api/microsoft.extensions.dependencyinjection.entityframeworkservicecollectionextensions.adddbcontext) extension method registers `DbContext` types with a [scoped lifetime](/aspnet/core/fundamentals/dependency-injection#service-lifetimes) by default.